Rubén Grilo. PowerPoint Karaoke

-Agar Ledo is Chief Curator at MARCO Vigo since 2006, where she has recently co-curated ‘Port Authority’, by Gintaras Didžiapetris and ‘All Traditions Are Inventions’, by Patricia Esquivias, as well as solo shows by artists Pedro Barateiro, Carlos Bunga or Jose Dávila.
-Together with the Museum’s Director, Iñaki Martínez, she has curated ‘Summer Folk’ or ‘Entering the Work’, a cycle of exhibitions which analyses the condition of the public as an integral part of the artwork.
-As Chief Curator, she has directed and coordinated the exhibition projects at MARCO for almost a decade now.
+Agar Ledo is Chief Curator at MARCO Vigo since 2006, where she has recently curated the exhibitions 'Run a Home, Build a Town, Lead a Revolution.
+An Exhibition in Three Acts', by Grace Schwindt, ‘Port Authority’, by Gintaras Didžiapetris and ‘All Traditions Are Inventions’, by Patricia Esquivias, as well as shows including artists such as Elena Narbutaité, Rosalind Nashashibi, Pedro Barateiro, Manuel Eirís, Carlos Bunga or Jose Dávila.
+Together with the Museum’s Director, Iñaki Martínez, she has curated group shows such as ‘Summer Folk’, which depicted one of the various subjective mappings of the cultural production in Galicia, or ‘Entering the Work’, a cycle of exhibitions which analyses the condition of the public as an integral part of the artwork.
+As Chief Curator, she has directed and coordinated the exhibition projects at MARCO for almost a decade now (Thomas Hirschhorn, Tania Bruguera, Tino Sehgal or Martin Creed).
 With a MA in Museum Studies, Agar Ledo has enjoyed training residencies at Fred Jones Jr. Museum of Art, Norman, OK (USA), Le Consortium, Dijon (France) and Musée d’art contemporain de Lyon (France).
 Her career features exhibition spaces such as Centro Galego de Arte Contemporánea (CGAC), Fundación Luis Seoane or the BIACS, International Biennial of Contemporary Art Seville (2004), where she worked as the Assistant Curator of the late Harald Szeemann.
-She regularly writes texts for specialised magazines and publications and has been teaching at the University of Santiago de Compostela (MA in Contemporary Art, Museology and Criticism, 2008-2012) where she is now completing her PHD.
+She regularly writes texts for specialised magazines and publications and has been teaching at the University of Santiago de Compostela (MA in Contemporary Art, Museology and Criticism, 2008-2012) where she is now completing her PhD.